dotnetdreamer/universal-zone/README.md

 ```

-If you are testing the library locall then also go to your app root tsconfig.json file and add the following to **compilerOptions**:
+If you are testing the library locally then also go to your app root tsconfig.json file and add the following to **compilerOptions**:

 ```
 "paths": {